dotnet/designs/accepted/2020/net5/net5.md

 We want to make sure that we preserve the TFM from the project file:

 * **TFM doesn't contain an OS**.
-If the TFM is just the neutral `netX.Y` TFM then the .nuspec's `<platform>` element shouldn't list the TFM.
+If the TFM is just the neutral `netX.Y` TFM then the `.nuspec`'s `<platform>` element shouldn't list the TFM.
 If there are no `<platform>` elements, the `<platforms>` element should be omitted as well.

 * **TFM has an OS but no OS version**.
 If the user omits the OS version number from the project's `<TargetFramework>` property, all usages of the TFM should not contain an OS version number, including the project's output directory, the `lib` folder in the NuGet package, and other corresponding entries in the .nuspec.
-However, the effective OS version will be recorded in the .nuspec's `<platform>` element that corresponds to the TFM.
+However, the effective OS version will be recorded in the `.nuspec`'s `<platform>` element that corresponds to the TFM.

 * **TFM has both OS and OS version**.
 If the project did contain an OS version